jiajinz/NLP_Project/README.md

 # 🧠 EMOLEX: Emotion and Language Exploration for Mental Health

 A mental health sentiment classification project using NLP to detect psychological states from short text.
-This project explores multiple models — from classical baselines to LSTMs and transformers (like BERT) — to identify sentiments such as **Anxiety**, **Depression**, **Suicidal Ideation**, and others from user-generated text.
+This project explores multiple models — from classical baselines to LSTMs and transformers (e.g. BERT) — to identify sentiments such as Anxiety, Depression, Suicidal Ideation, Stress, Bipolar Disorder, Personality Disorder, and Normal from user-generated text.

 ---